blackmirag3/Classify/docs/UserGuide.md

 All other student attributes (eg. gender, phone number, remarks, etc) must be updated by the user.

 Please make sure that the proper format for the input file is followed.
+Only one subject and class attended value should be present per text file.
+Otherwise, the program will read in the first subject and class attended, and apply it to all students present in the text file.

+Any students with missing or invalid grades or phone number will be skipped.

 ```
 Subject: SUBJECT